Italian Cultural Centre Vancouver: Opening 1977

-On September 25, 1977, the Italian Cultural Centre officially opened its doors.
+On September 24, 1977, the Italian Cultural Centre officially opened its doors.
 The former city dump became an address in Vancouver where the Italian community could gather with the aim to preserve, develop and express Italian culture and language.

 Il Centro functions as an orientation and service centre for incoming Italian immigrants as well as a community centre for the Italian-Canadian community.

 The centre's services are a restaurant, museum, library, banquet hall, daycare centre, television production centre and an indoor bocce court.
 Every summer in June the centre hosts a week-long Italian festival called Italian Week.

 As part of their initiatives to preserve Italian Culture for not only the Italian community, but to promote Italian culture in Vancouver.
 This is done through offering Italian language classes for young and old, fine art exhibitions, wine tastings, cooking classes, Literary events, and the organization of Italia day on Commercial Drive and Il Mercato in order to showcase Italian culture and Italian business in Vancouver.

 In 1977 "The Drive" (Commercial Drive) between Venables and 12th Avenue was very much a "Little Italy" with mainly Italian cafes and restaurants.
 By 1997 it was noted that the area had become ethnically more diverse though The Italian Cultural Centre was still the hub of a thriving Italian community.

-Sports facilities

-Adjoining the main building, the centre has an indoor bocce court.

-According to Boccemon Tom McNutt "The Italian Cultural Centre in Vancouver, British Columbia has one of the finest bocce facilities on the continent.
-It is a great institution and every culture would be proud to have such a treasure."
+Facilities

+The center includes many facilities for the community, including: